-Following extensive NFU lobbying, Defra has issued new guidance on public rights of way.
+Following extensive NFU lobbying during the initial lockdown in the spring and summer 2020, Defra issued new guidance on public rights of way.
 The NFU had raised concerns about the amount of people taking to the countryside amid the coronavirus outbreak.

 Some of the issues raised included an increased use of footpaths that run through, or close to, farmyards and gardens which could put people who live and work in rural areas at risk, as well as an increased risk to livestock and newborn lambs due to more people walking dogs in the countryside.

 Defra has provided the option for farmers to offer alternative routes and has issued notices for farmers to put up to alert the public to the guidance so that everyone can remain safe.

 In summary, this guidance clarifies that the rights of way network remains open and owners/occupiers should not unlawfully obstruct or restrict the rights of way network.
 However, where large numbers of people are using such routes, landowners may consider the following measures:

 - Tying gates open if it is safe to do so, so that walkers do not need to touch the gate.